romi/cablebot-build-and-test/README.md

 The supporting test software (google test, LCOV etc) are downloaded, and the required config files depending on your build type are created. **phew!**

 ## Now my repo looks busy.
 Whats going on?
-The first thing you'll notice is that there is a lot more in your cablbot-test-and-build directory.
+The first thing you'll notice is that there is a lot more in your cablebot-test-and-build directory.
 Good!
 Let's explain the structure a bit.

-### cablbot-test-and-build/thirdparty/
+### cablebot-test-and-build/thirdparty/
 When the cmake is run to download and configure the system, you don't necessarily want to re-download all the supporting libs every time you configure a build locally.
 To save your bandwidth, and a small portion of your sanity, supporting libs are downloaded to named folders at the root level under the <thirdparty>/ directory.